arassec/igor/documentation/docs/developer/action.md

 ![custom action](./images/custom-action.png)

-The processed data item of our action looks like this, if the checkbos is selected by the user:
+The processed data item of our action looks like this, if the checkbox is selected by the user:

 ![custom action sim result](./images/custom-action-sim-result.png)